B-UMMI/LMAS/docs/user/parameters.rst

 Mapped reads threshold
 ^^^^^^^^^^^^^^^^^^^^^^^
-Value for minimum percentage of read aligning to the contig to be considered as mapped.
+Value for the minimum percentage of a read length aligning to the contig to be considered as mapped.

 * **Param:** :code:`--mapped_reads_threshold`